IAC has effectively become the go-to for most modern infrastructure, given the scale and complexities involved in managing everything manually.

 Terrafirma’s advantage is that it provides output in the JSON format, which can further be parsed and audited by other tools for easier integration with your continuous integration and deployment tools.

-Attack Surface Reduction is an in-house tool from our company that helps reduce your attack surface area—the number-one source of IAC-related security incidents.
+Attack Surface Intelligence is an in-house tool from our company that helps reduce your attack surface area—the number-one source of IAC-related security incidents.

 Scanning and auditing your attack surface is the most important task to consider when using IACs.